rangle/angular-ssr/README.md

 ```

 Voila!
 Now whenever the user reloads our application or comes back to it in a few days, we are going to hand them a pre-rendered document that is in the language of their choosing!
 Simple.

+The example in `examples/demand-express` has working code that implements what was just described.
+Give it a shot!

 # State transfer from server to client